rubenwardy/minetest_modding_book/_en/map/objects.md

 that entity that *inherits* from the definition table.

 <!--
-This inheritance is done using a Metatables are an important Lua feature that you will need to be aware of, as it is an essential part of the Lua language.
+This inheritance is done using a metatables.
+Metatables are an important Lua feature that you will need to be aware of, as it is an essential part of the Lua language.
 In layman's terms, a metatable allows you to control how the table behaves when using certain Lua syntax.
 The most common use of metatables is the ability to use another table as a prototype, defaulting to the other table's properties and methods when they do not exist in the current table.
 Say you want to access `a.x`.
 If the table `a` has that member, then it will be returned as normal.
 However, if the table doesn't have that member and the metatable lists a table `b` as a prototype, then table `b` will be checked to see if it has that member.
 -->

 Both an ObjectRef and an entity table provide ways to get the counterpart: